The Solon Center for Policy Innovation

 To answer these questions, our team draws on expertise from a broad range of disciplines, including decision theory, ethics, (neuro)psychology, economics, sociology and political science.
 Furthermore, we make use of software solutions based on the Parmenides Foundation’s long-standing expertise on how the human brain can be supported in its complex decision-making.
 We develop our tools in collaboration with Cognostics and Novalytica.

-If you are interested in our (pro bono) research and consulting services or would like to contribute to the Solon Center as a donor, researcher or consultant, please contact us at email@example.com.
+If you are interested in our (pro bono) research and consulting services or would like to contribute to the Solon Center as a donor, researcher or consultant, please contact our director at firstname.lastname@example.org.

 Our Recent Focus on the Covid-19 Pandemic

 Given our interest in risk policy and preparedness, the Covid-19 pandemic has been a natural focus of ours since the Wuhan outbreak.
 We consult regional and national governments in the German-speaking area and contribute to the public debate about the strategic options for dealing with Covid-19 in the short, medium and long term.